聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

 Harm associated with Holy Communion on the tongue in Japan

-NOTE: the examples of rejection, rebuke, and insult pertaining to “Communion on the tongue.”
+NOTE: The following are examples of rejection, rebuke, and insult directed at Catholics who wish to receive Communion on the tongue.

 “You are like a dog.”